-Model calibration focused on reproducing flow and stage hydrographs at the gage locations along the Mississippi River.
+Model calibration focused on reproducing flow and stage hydrographs at the gage locations along the IWW.
 USGS flow and stage data and USACE stage data are considered the best sources of data.
 Unlike USGS flow data, USACE flow data is based on rating curves that are not routinely checked and improved based on regular discharge measurements.
 USACE flow data was used in the calibration effort, but the use of reasonable model parameters and reproducing stage hydrographs were deemed more important than reproducing the USACE flow hydrographs.
 Improvements to stage reproduction were mainly achieved through adjustments to roughness values.
 Manning's roughness values were based on the suggested values shown in Table 3.
 The roughness values for 2D areas are distributed based on the NLCD and applied geospatially in the HEC-RAS software.
 For the 1D cross section roughness values were distributed horizontally across each cross section based on NLCD using HEC-GeoRAS.
 General adjustments to Manning's roughness values provided the first level of adjustment.
 Flow-Roughness values, which provides adjustment to model roughness specified by flow ranges, provided the second level of adjustment.
 Tables of Flow-Roughness factors were added to the model geometry between each stage gage location.
 These factors were used to refine the stage calibration.
-The range of flow roughness factors varies from 0.8 to 1.2.
+One set of Flow-Roughness values was developed to best represent all four of the calibration/verification events, with special focus on the 2013 and 2019 events, as those two events represent the largest events simulated on the IWW reaches.
+The range of flow roughness factors varies from 0.6 to 1.3.
 A summary of these factors is presented in Appendix C-3.